SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 <li><strong>User Name:</strong> The user name to connect.</li>
 <li><strong>Password:</strong> The password that is required to login.</li>
 </ul>
-<p>The driver does a credential check on these parameters before trying to connect to the database.
+<p>The connector does a credential check on these parameters before trying to connect to the database.
 If the default alarm template is used, not filling in these parameters will result in a critical alarm.</p></td>
 </tr>
 <tr class="even">
 <td><strong>Range 2.0.0.x</strong></td>